-Virtualized workplaces and simplified operations along with accelerated performance are expected to drive the growth of global cloud billing market over the forecasted period.
+Virtualized workplaces and simplified operations along with accelerated performance are expected to drive the growth of the global cloud billing market over the forecasted period.
 Increasing businesses adopting service-oriented culture and offering consumer-oriented services are anticipated to drive the market.
 Increasing need of providing transparency in charging process is anticipated to favor market growth.
-Flexibility to up-scale with increase in number of customer is expected add to its growth.
+Flexibility to up-scale with increase in number of the customers is expected to add to its growth.

 Benefits such as flexibility and scalability are expected to boost its demand.
 The need to comply with the changing business environment is expected to favor industry growth over the specified period of time.
 Global adoption of such solutions or services across verticals for both digital and non-digital services is expected to boost its growth in the future.

 Demand for enhanced process, lower capital, and operational expenses, convergence, and centralization are anticipated to favor its growth.
 Benefit such as real time management of a large amount of data is anticipated to propel the market growth over the forecast period.
 These solutions help in avoiding over and under-charging by supporting dynamic price plans, granular billing, and sophisticated rating, by extending support for variable billable units.

 High demand for improved billing operations is one of the major key factors for the growth of the global cloud billing market.
 Such services describe the pattern of purchasing enhancing the customer experience, streamlining the process, and making it easy for the operator to understand and track the data.